uptane/uptane-standard/uptane-standard.md

 ## Scope of Standards Coverage

-This document sets guidelines for implementing Uptane in most systems capable of updating software on connected units in ground vehicles.
+This document sets guidelines for implementing Uptane in most systems capable of updating software on connected units in ground vehicles, including passenger vehicles, light-duty trucks, heavy-duty trucks, and motorcycles.
+Uptane could potentially also be applied to other ground vehicles such as automated shuttles, recreational vehicles, and military ground vehicles.
 In this section, we define the scope of that applicability by providing sample use cases and possible exceptions, aspects of update security that are not applicable to Uptane, and the design requirements governing the preparation of these standards.

 ### Assumptions